 Entrepreneurs take on the risk of starting new business ventures.
 Developing a new business around a hot new idea or something you're passionate about can be both challenging and rewarding.

 Most Common Length

 It's difficult to estimate how much entrepreneurs make.
 According to PayScale, small business owners have median yearly earnings of $68,888.
 However, earnings range from $30,000 to $149,000 or much more.

 Data from the Small Business Administration (SBA) indicates that self-employed people who owned incorporated businesses had a median income of $51,419 in 2017.
 And those who had unincorporated businesses earned a median income of $25,240.

 Job Openings & Outlook

 Outlook data specifically for entrepreneurs is not available.
-However, the Occupational Outlook Handbook says that employment of general and operations managers is expected to grow by 7 percent between 2018 and 2028.
+However, the Occupational Outlook Handbook says that general and operations managers' employment is expected to grow by 7 percent between 2018 and 2028.
 And according to Bureau of Labor Statistics estimates, an average of 230,000 jobs will open up for general and operations managers each year over that decade.

 Between 2001 and 2019, business ownership in the U.S. nearly doubled, according to a report by the Global Entrepreneurship Monitor.